All the questions you've ever had on this deadly form of pollution, answered by scientists from all over the world.

 According to State of Global Air 2020 estimates, air pollution contributed to nearly 500,000 deaths among infants in their first month of life in 2019.
 Most of those deaths related to complications of low birth weight and preterm birth.
 According to the World Health Organization close to half of deaths due to pneumonia among children under 5 years of are caused by particulate matter inhaled from household air pollution.
 20 percent of newborn deaths are attributed to air pollution and many of the risk factors for newborn deaths are influenced by similar sociodemographic factors that increase women’s risk of being exposed to air pollution.
 As such, women in countries with low levels of sociodemographic development are at risk for adverse birth outcomes, with related consequences for their children.
 Air pollution affects a child’s development, learning, and well-being throughout their lifetime.

-2. State of Global Air: A special report on global exposure to air pollution and its impacts, 2020 (Health Effects Institute)
+- Health Effects Institute (HEI), State of Global Air/2020: A special report on global exposure to air pollution and its impacts, 2020

-3. Video: A Fragile Stage: Air Pollution's Impact on Newborns (Health Effects Institute)
+- Health Effects Institute, A Fragile Stage: Air Pollution's Impact on Newborns [video]

-4. Childhood Air Pollution Exposure Key Messages (UNICEF)
+- United Nations Children’s Fund (UNICEF), Childhood Air Pollution Exposure Key Messages

 8. DOES GENDER IMPACT HOW AIR POLLUTION AFFECTS HEALTH AND WELL-BEING?